diskoverdata/diskover-community/README.md

 ## Getting Started

+GNU `find` command needs to be in your user path, which is usually `/usr/bin`.
+Diskover uses this for finding target directories to add to the queue.

-You need to have at least **Python 2.7.10** and have installed Python client for Elasticsearch using pip:
+You need to have at least **Python 2.7.10** and have installed Python client for Elasticsearch using `pip`:

 ```sh
 pip install elasticsearch